giuliodalbono/2139493_swapit/Student_doc.md

 6) As a registered user, I want to be able to match with a partner who offers the skills that I want to learn, so that I can set up a meeting for the first lesson.

-7) As a registered user, I want to view the history of my past matches and reviews, so that I can keep track of my activities.
+7) As a registered user, I want to view the history of my past matches on the platform, so that I can keep track of my activities.

 8) As a registered user, I want to interact with other users via chat, so that I can understand better what they are offering and set up future meetings.

 9) As a registered user, I want to see the upcoming sessions together with the completed sessions, so that I can prepare for the lessons.

 10) As a registered user, I want to write a review rating another user’s skill and leaving a comment, so that other users can visualize my reviews and base their match better.
+11) As a registered user, I want to view the history of passed review that I received and placed on the platform so that I can easily access and manage my review history.